Pregnancy and Parenthood

-We have some practical advice for the period of pregnancy and childbirth for you on the Prague for All website.
+We offer practical advice for the period of pregnancy and childbirth for you on the Prague for All website.

-Gynaecological care and obstetric care in the Czech Republic is of a very high standard.
-Women in the Czech Republic have a number of antenatal appointments during their pregnancy and regularly see their gynaecologist.
-In the Czech Republic, women usually give birth at maternity wards at hospital.
+Gynaecological and obstetric care in the Czech Republic is of a very high standard.
+Women in the Czech Republic attend a number of antenatal appointments during pregnancy and regularly see their gynaecologist.
+In the Czech Republic, most women usually give birth at maternity wards at hospital.
 Home births are rare and considered a controversial issue.
-The situation may therefore be very different from the practice in your home country.
-In Prague it is also necessary to register for birth at a hospital of your choice well in advance.
+The situation may therefore be very different from the practices in your home country.
+In Prague, it is also necessary to register for birth at the hospital of your choice well in advance.

-You can find information on how to register for a birth on the websites of individual hospitals.
-It is available in Czech and sometimes in English, too – for example the General University Hospital in Prague (Apolinar).
-If you need interpretation or translation, you can use free services of intercultural professionals.
+You can find information on how to register for childbirth on the websites of individual hospitals.
+This information is available in Czech and sometimes in English as well – for example, on the website of the General University Hospital in Prague (Apolinar).
+If you need interpretation or translation, you can use the free services of intercultural professionals.

 Health insurance for pregnant women:

-- Public health insurance: If the woman is insured under the public health insurance, there is no need for any additional insurance for the period of pregnancy or the birth.
-The child will automatically be insured by public health insurance (see below).
+- Public health insurance: If a woman is insured under the public health insurance system, no additional insurance is required during pregnancy or childbirth.
+The child will automatically be covered by public health insurance (see below).

-- Commercial health insurance: If the woman has commercial insurance, it is recommended to arrange additional prenatal and pregnancy care.
-It covers prenatal check-ups, routine examinations, the childbirth, postnatal care, etc. The minimum insurance period is usually 12 months and sometimes thre is a waiting period of up to several months.
-In addition, some insurance companies have restrictions based on the age of the mother.
+- Commercial health insurance: If a woman has commercial health insurance, it is recommended to arrange additional prenatal and pregnancy care.
+This usually covers prenatal check-ups, routine examinations, childbirth, postnatal care, etc. The minimum insurance period is typically 12 months, and there may also be a waiting period of several months.
+In addition, some insurance companies impose age-related restrictions.

 Health insurance for children born to foreigners in the Czech Republic

-For children born in the Czech Republic there are different health insurance rules depending on the type of residence of their parents.
+Different health insurance rules apply to children born in the Czech Republic depending on the residence status of their parents.
 If the parents are EU nationals, the child is covered by public health insurance.
-As of 1st January 2024, all foreigners under the age of 18 with a long-term residence permit are covered by public health insurance.
-However, this rule does not apply to foreigners under the age of 18 who have a long-term visa or temporary residence permit as family members of an EU citizen.
+As of 1 January 2024, all foreigners under the age of 18 with a long-term residence permit are covered by public health insurance.
+However, this rule does not apply to foreigners under the age of 18 who hold a long-term visa or a temporary residence permit as family members of an EU citizen.

 - Long-term or permanent residence permit (or international protection) in the CR

 - If you as the child’s mother or father have a long-term or permanent residence permit, your child is automatically covered by public health insurance from the moment of birth.
-The same applies if you are in the middle of a long-term residence application process.
-The application for the child’s residence permit must be made within 60 days from the child’s birth.
-The parents must inform the health insurance company within 8 days from the birth.
+The same applies if you are in the process of applying for long-term residence.
+The application for the child’s residence permit must be submitted within 60 days of the child’s birth.
+The parents must inform the health insurance company within 8 of from the birth.

 - Long-term visa